NkaLight/OHIF-extension-take-home-assignement/ohif-modes/export/README.md

-# export
+# Export  Mode
-## Description
+### Description
-Initialises export extensions and other export related functionality
+Initialises export extensions, cornerstone for the render the image, the button, that triggers an event on the ohif-extensions/custom-export extension.
 ## Author
-Nkanyiso
+Nkanyiso Ndlovu
-## License
-MIT